 At Hireup, we're building a community for our Clients, which facilitates their control of their own support or services received through Hireup.
 We know that any successful community is built on a foundation of trust, so we've created this Code of Conduct (“Code”) to enable you to understand how you can participate positively in our community.

-This Code sets out your responsibilities as an employee or independent contractor of Hireup (“Worker”) and will apply whenever you're participating in the Hireup community, including but not limited to when you are interacting with Hireup Users on the Platform, interacting with Clients generally or interacting with the Hireup team.
+This Code sets out your responsibilities as an employee (for example, all Hireup Support Workers) or independent contractor of Hireup (“Worker”) and will apply whenever you're participating in the Hireup community, including but not limited to when you are interacting with Hireup Users on the Platform, interacting with Clients generally or interacting with the Hireup team.

 The Hireup Principles